 But once I started teaching, I was hooked.

 It started when I was working with teens in foster care – first as a pseudo-parent in group homes and then as the program director of a college and career access program designed to support those same young adults.
-I quickly came to realize that only 50% of kids in foster care even graduate from high school.
+I quickly came to learn that only 50% of kids in foster care even graduate from high school.
 And they are much more likely to be identified as needing special education services.

 Which is why I decided to become certified as a special education teacher and was soon employed at the local public high school.
 Teaching is not easy business by any means, especially with salaries so low that many have to supplement with other jobs.
 But I knew that my job mattered.
 Every minute of every day.

 I eventually decided I needed to learn more about how we can most effectively teach kids who are struggling in school.
 So I moved to New York, and obtained a Master of Science in neuroscience and education from Columbia University.
 Now I write and speak about educational issues with a focus on disability, social-emotional wellbeing, trauma, and issues of equity.
 I also work as an equity specialist for Bank Street College of Education where I provide professional development and technical assistance to improve outcomes for students with disabilities.